sakthivelk16/TicketBooking/README.md

 ### Search
 User can search using 5 differnt kind
+User can search using 5 differnt kind
-Markup : * Search by Venue Name
+- Search by Venue Name
-        * Search by Venue Location
+- Search by Venue Location
-        * Search by Show Name
+- Search by Show Name
-        * Search by Show Tags
+- Search by Show Tags
-        * Search by Show Ratings
+- Search by Show Ratings`

 ### Rating
  A user can can Rate a show on scale 1 to 5